-Liberty University’s Bachelor of Science in Cinematic Arts program prepares students for success in the film industry by providing hands-on experience with industry-standard equipment, world-class facilities, and experience working under professors who are experts in the field.
+Liberty University’s Bachelor of Science in Film Production and Content Development program in the Cinematic Arts Department prepares students for success in the film industry by providing hands-on experience with industry-standard equipment, world-class facilities, and experience working under professors who are experts in the field.
 Our mission is to train the next generation of storytellers who have a passion for film and a desire to share life-changing messages with the world.

-The B.S. in Cinematic Arts encompasses both theoretical and practical learning structures.
+The B.S. in Film Production and Content Development encompasses both theoretical and practical learning structures.
 Freshmen who enter the program are encouraged to complete their general education requirements and their core classes (CINE 201, 202 & 203) by the end of their sophomore year.

 Once students begin their junior year, they enter a cohort structure of learning.
 They will remain in that cohort of classmates with an assigned cohort professor for their junior- and senior-year courses.
 This allows them to acquire hands-on practice and teamwork skills in a stable, collaborative learning environment.